 - Underwater navigation and piloting: Autonomous underwater vehicles (AUVs) and remotely operated vehicles (ROVs) rely on optical and acoustic sensors.
 High attenuation can limit the range and effectiveness of these systems.

-- Mine and object detection: Optical systems like laser line scanners and lidar are used to detect mines or submerged objects.
+- Mine and object detection: Optical systems such as laser line scanners and lidar are used to detect mines or submerged objects.
 Their performance is highly dependent on water clarity.

 - Diver safety and mission planning: Real-time visibility data helps divers and mission planners assess risk and choose optimal deployment times and locations.